trellisconnect/savvy-sdk-docs/README.md

           // - PROVIDE_CONSENT
           //     - The user has consented to Savvy's searching for offers.
           // - APPLICATION_COMPLETE
-          //     - Enough data has been received that we could try to get specific quotes.
+          //     - Enough data has been received that Savvy can get personalized offers.
           // - LOAD_OFFERS
           //     - The user has finished waiting for offers.
           // - CLICK_OFFER